A high-level Pacific Islands Forum (PIF) mission to New Caledonia scheduled to begin on Sunday is described as "strictly observational".

 "But in any case, pictures and videos will be allowed".

-Over eight hundred businesses have been looted and destroyed by fire, close to 20,000 people have lost their jobs and the total damage has been assessed at about 2.2 billion euros, leaving the French Pacific territory's economy on its knees.
+On the economic level, over eight hundred businesses have been looted and destroyed by fire, close to twenty thousand people have lost their jobs and the total damage has been assessed at about 2.2 billion Euros, leaving the French Pacific territory's economy on its knees.